National Geographic Picks Uganda in 2013 what about 2017? It remains one of the best in the World Destination.

-Uganda Makes the National Geographic List of “Best of the World Trips 2013..”
+Uganda Makes the National Geographic list of “Best of the World Trips 2013..”

+In 2012 Uganda was Lonely Planet’s Best Country to visit.
+In 2013 National Geographic picked Uganda as one of their “Best in World Trip.”
+Is Uganda still worth a visit presently?
 Since 2013 the Gorilla, Chimpanzee, Rothschild Giraffe, Elephant population has increased in the parks.
 Even the Lion Population is on the rise in Kidepo Valley Park.

-National Geographic Picks Uganda in 2013 what about 2018?
 The Pearl of Africa is picked once again by an esteemed organization such as National Geographic as part of their “Best of the World Trips – 2013.”

 Uganda – the Pearl of Africa became the lost Pearl of Africa – lost from the sight of visitors to Africa, off the radar of international travel agents.
 Uganda became synonymous with “Idi Amin, War, AIDS, Joseph Kony, and the Lord’s Resistance Army while Kenya’s and Tanzania’s Tourism sector thrived – there was virtually no tourism in Uganda.

-Today many things have changed and the luster of what was the lost Pearl of Africa is being restored to its former glory and beyond.
+Today many things have changed, and the luster of what was the lost Pearl of Africa is being restored to its former glory and beyond.

-National Geographic Picks Uganda in 2013 what about 2018?
+National Geographic Picks Uganda in 2013 what about now?

 Uganda is safe and secure for travelers, one of the safest and secure countries in Africa and safari tour companies such as ourselves will do everything in their power to make sure of your safety and well-being during your stay in Uganda.
-Getting to Uganda has become much easier with more and more international carriers putting Entebbe International Airport – Uganda as one of their African Destinations.
+Getting to Uganda has become much more comfortable with more and more international carriers putting Entebbe International Airport – Uganda as one of their African Destinations.

-National Geographic Picks Uganda in 2013 what about 2017?
+National Geographic Picks Uganda in 2013 what about this year?
 Uganda has become a destination country with many choices, fish for the largest freshwater fish in Africa, the furious Nile Perch, canoe across lakes in a dugout canoe, partake in an adventure on the Nile with some of the best wild water rafting in the world.

-Visit the Mountain Gorillas at Mgahinga Gorilla National Park or at Bwindi Impenetrable Forest National Park, the chimpanzees in the Rainforest Jungle of Kibale Forest or at one of the wonders of the Western Rift Valley in Uganda – Kyambura Gorge at Queen Elizabeth Park.
+Visit the Mountain Gorillas at Mgahinga Gorilla National Park or Bwindi Impenetrable Forest National Park, the chimpanzees in the Rainforest Jungle of Kibale Forest or at one of the wonders of the Western Rift Valley in Uganda – Kyambura Gorge at Queen Elizabeth Park.

 Climb Volcanoes on Day-Trips, Kayak on Lakes or Rivers, hikes, and nature walks through ancient forests such as Bwindi Impenetrable Forest.
 Uganda home of tree climbing lions, abundant wildlife, more birds than any other country in Africa, all framed by the incredible scenery of what is Uganda and makes Uganda so irresistible.